ICRC vehicles pass through Lachin-Khankandi road without hindrance | News.az

 Vehicles belonging to the International Community of the Red Cross (ICRC) continue to pass through the protest area on the Lachin-Khankandi road without hindrance, News.Az reports.

-On Thursday, conditions were created for five ICRC cars to pass through the protest area.
-The cars were moving from Khankandi towards Lachin.
+On Saturday, conditions were created for four passenger cars and one truck belonging to ICRC to pass freely through the protest area.
+The vehicles were moving from Khankandi towards Lachin.

 This once again shows that the protesters do not obstruct the movement of vehicles used for humanitarian purposes.